Jacobn88/BawlZ/README.md

 ![WS2](https://i.imgur.com/ycwW53j.jpg)
 ## Spawn Locations:
-To get your hands on a BawlZ you'll need to venture to one of these places:
+To find a BawlZ you'll need to venture to one of these places:

   Location | Spawn Chance
 --------|-------------